You’ll still need a bit of cash on hand to use when financing equipment for your business.

-The size of your equipment loan depends on the specifics of your intended purchase.
+The size of your loan depends on the specifics of your intended purchase.

-Most equipment lenders only finance 80% – 90% of any type of equipment loan.
+Some lenders only finance 80% – 90% of any type of business equipment loan.

-That means if you want to get a heavy equipment loan and plan on purchasing $250,000 worth of construction machinery, you would only be able to borrow between $200,000 and $225,000.
+That means if you want to get new heavy equipment and plan on purchasing $250,000 worth of construction machinery, you would only be able to borrow between $200,000 and $225,000.

 You’d be responsible for paying the rest of equipment cost as a down payment.

 Depending on the company you choose, there might also be a minimum amount you’re required to borrow.